nabeelmerchant1/KolibriAsess-Quiz-Authoring-Tool/README.md

-# KolibriAssess Quiz Authoring Tool
+# KolibriAssess Quiz Authoring Tool Prototype
 This is authring tool is based a survey builder component for vue.js applications.

 ### How to install